Why is BEAHIVE spelled funny? It’s a cute reference to Beacon, NY (BEA-HIVE, Bea-con…).

 Our third hive opened in March 2012 in Downtown Albany in the Capital Region.

-Where it all began, right in the heart of Beacon, on three floors of an artisan-renovated 1907 Bell Telephone building.
+Where it all began, right in the heart of Beacon, on three floors of an artisan-renovated 1907 Telephone Building.

 Our second hive closed in 2012 and re-opened in 2015 in The Lace Mill, a $20 million renovated 112-year-old, 70,000-square-foot affordable housing complex for artists.
-We’re currently on hiatus while we reexamine our strategy in Kingston.
+We left the Lace Mill late 2016 and are currently on hiatus while we reexamine our strategy in Kingston and focus on opening in other cities.

-We swarmed to Peekskill in 2015 in the ol’ Pugsley Building, newly renovated as The Flatz, but decided to refocus our energies and closed that winter.
+We swarmed to Peekskill in 2015 in the ol’ Pugsley Building, newly renovated as The Flatz, but after several months decided to refocus our energies and closed that winter.